 same-day Intacs and the Holcomb C3-R® Crosslinking

 System can give you the ideal results of improved vision AND

 figure above demonstrates almost 10 diopters of corneal

 flattening in one patient before (left) after this combined

-This above case of progression
+This below case of progression

 After consultation with Dr. Brian, she saw another eye doctor